 .

-One of the questions that I get most from commercial and industrial customers is, what is demand and what is a demand meter?
-They want to know what demand is and why they have it on their bill.
+One of the questions that I get most from commercial and industrial customers is, what is maximum demand, and what is a demand meter?
+They want to know what a demand meter is and why they have demand on their bill.
 Customers want to know what demand meters are and why they are on their buildings.
 They also want to know if the demand meter can be removed.
 I am going to attempt to break this down so that it is easy to understand.
 I want any commercial or industrial customer who comes across this website and has a demand meter to understand demand meters and how to calculate demand.
 In addition I hope they develop some tools on how to reduce their demand.

 The first question is, what is demand?
 When commercial and industrial customers, and even some residential customers now, get their bill they typically notice two types of charges.
 One is KWH, or kilowatt hours, and the other is their demand, which is measured in KW, kilowatts.
 The KWH portion of the bill is the total amount of energy that has been consumed for the billing cycle for which the bill was calculated.
 In most cases, this is somewhere around thirty days.
 So, think of KWH as the usage over time.
 Demand on the other hand is the rate at which the energy is consumed.
 Again, the unit of measurement is KW.
 To help understand this better, let’s look at an example.